 - Creating and sending automatic notifications when deliverables are progressed or become late in your project management software

 - Allowing team members to leave comments on deliverables

-Advantages of kanban in project management software
+Advantages of Kanban in project management software

 Kanban is an approach to managing work that emphasizes managing people’s workloads and ensuring that tasks don’t get stuck in a bottleneck.

-Plus Kanban allows you to focus on the status of each task.
+Plus, Kanban allows you to focus on the status of each task.
 So if your project deliverables have multiple discrete statuses, with different people responsible, Kanban can help you monitor each stage of the process.

-The visual nature of Kanban boards in project management software provide many of the same benefits as Gantt charts.
+The visual nature of Kanban boards in project management software provides many of the same benefits as Gantt charts.
 For instance, their transparency allows everybody to quickly see what other team members are working on.
 Managers can also easily see where resources are allocated and monitor task progress through the stages.

-When everyone’s work is visualized, it helps to prevent people from overcommitting, and it can help limit the number of deliverables in progress at any one time.
-By sharing your Kanban board with stakeholders, you can help manage capacity expectations and prevent executives from asking you or your team members to take on additional projects and tasks.
+When everyone’s work is visualized, it helps prevent people from overcommitting, and it can limit the number of deliverables in progress at any one time.
+By sharing your Kanban board with stakeholders, you can manage capacity expectations and prevent executives from asking you or your team members to take on additional projects and tasks.